WorldHealthOrganization/poliprep/README.md

 #### `get_multi_ona_data` for Downloading Data from Multiple ONA Forms

 In cases where you need to download data from multiple ONA forms simultaneously, `poliprep` provides the `get_multi_ona_data` function.
 This function uses parallel processing in the background to speed up the download process.
-It’s particularly useful when the forms have identical structures (e.g., the same survey conducted across different administrative levels or countries) but need to be downloaded together for combined analysis.
+It’s particularly useful when the forms have identical structures (e.g., the same survey conducted across different administrative levels or countries) but need to be downloaded together together.
+Ensure that any selected columns and filters exist in all forms of interest; otherwise, the function will fail.
+Also, the form ID for each downloaded row is appended to the dataset, allowing you to track its source for future checks.

-Important Notes:
--   Ensure that any selected columns and filters exist in all forms of interest; otherwise, the function will fail.
--   The form ID for each downloaded row is appended to the dataset, allowing you to track its source for future checks.

 ```r
 data_ona2 <- get_multi_ona_data(